Next steps in social entrepreneurship: Policy development in Jordan

 His Excellency Ahmad Hanandeh opened the workshops on 1 June by stating that, “There is a need, and a national gain, to enhance social entrepreneurship support structures – to allow social enterprises to start up, but also to scale up and grow in order to maximise their contributions to solving pressing social issues, enhancing livelihoods and reaching out to the marginalised and vulnerable.”

 UNDP Resident Representative Sara Ferrer Olivella stated, “We are pleased to support national efforts and aspirations to develop a policy and regulatory framework in which social entrepreneurs can thrive, boost the economy and positively impact society and nature.”

-Gabriela Gandel, Executive Director of Impact Hub commented, “As we get closer to concrete policy recommendations for the Jordanian context, with significant stakeholder support, we are pleased to also see increased committed interest of both local and international financial and non-financial organizations to engage with the growing social enterprise Jordanian ecosystem.
+Gabriela Gandel, Executive Director of Impact Hub commented, “As we get closer to concrete policy recommendations for the Jordanian context, with significant stakeholder support, we are pleased to also see increased committed interest of both local and international financial and non-financial organisations to engage with the growing social enterprise Jordanian ecosystem.
 This will ensure that the return on investment from this initiative becoming reality will have significant local impact and bring international credibility and opportunity.”

-Policy makers can stay connected with the initiative by reaching out to UNDP Jordan.
+Policymakers can stay connected with the initiative by reaching out to UNDP Jordan.
 Social enterprises and social enterprise support organisations locally and internationally can get involved by reaching out to Impact Hub Amman.